alchemycodelab/work-with-us/README.md

-# Alchemy Is Hiring a Web Instructor/Developer!
+# Alchemy Is Hiring a Web Developer/Instructor!

 Want to help shape what web design and development means for a new generation of developers?
 Do you get excited about crafting accessible UI/UX?
-If you answered yes, Alchemy is hiring a Developer Instructor and we’d love to talk with you!
+If so, Alchemy is hiring a Developer/Instructor and we’d love to talk with you!

 You’ve made a big impact at your job, now it’s time to make a big impact in the community.